Market-Implied Sustainability: Insights from Funds' Portfolio Holdings: The SFDR framework

 \section{The SFDR framework}

-The Sustainable Finance Disclosure Regulation (SFDR) is a set of rules introduced by the European Commission on 27th November 2019 related to sustainability‐disclosures in the financial services sector.
-The framework aims to improve the transparency of financial products, imposing to asset managers and financial advisers to communicate clearly to customers the process of integration of sustainability concerns, the effects of such integration on the financial performance, and the impact on the environment and society (\url{https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex
+While ESG ratings provide firm-level assessments produced by data providers, regulatory frameworks often address sustainability from a product-level perspective, defining how investment funds can disclose and classify their sustainability objectives.
+In the European context, a central regulatory reference is the Sustainable Finance Disclosure Regulation (SFDR), introduced by the European Commission on 27 November 2019 to harmonize sustainability-related disclosures in the financial services sector.
+The SFDR aims to enhance transparency by requiring asset managers and financial advisers to clearly communicate how sustainability risks are integrated into investment decisions, how these risks may affect financial performance, and what impact investments may have on environmental and social outcomes (\url{https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex The SFDR does not mandate the incorporation of specific sustainability criteria into the investment process; rather, it establishes a disclosure framework that governs how sustainability claims must be substantiated and communicated.

-The financial products involved are portfolio managed in accordance with mandates given by clients on a discretionary client-by-client basis where such portfolios include one or more financial instrument, Alternative Investment Funds (AIFs), Insurance-Based Investment Products (IBIPs), pension products and schemes, Pan-European Personal Pension Product (PEPP) and Undertakings for the Collective Investment in Transferable Securities (UCITS).
-The framework defines the rules that must be followed to justify sustainability claims for financial products, and it does not force market participants to incorporate sustainability criteria in the investment process.